falconair/falconair.github.com/_posts/2015-01-30-composingcontracts.md

 ```

 How contracts and observables are mapped to combinators of the optimization layer.
-Note that the code below is essentially maping objects form higher level language to lower level language.
+Note that the code below is essentially mapping objects form higher level language to lower level language.
 For example:

 ```scala
 Zero() => ConstPR(0)